 9. Calculate results

 All done!
 Press on the calculator icon and analyse the results.
-All results can be viewed as easy to read graphs located on the Results tab
+All results can be viewed as easy to read graphs.

-If you’re not sure about your results, contact us as we are keen to learn about your projects and very passionate about estimating dredging production.
-If that’s still too much work, provide us with the input data we need and we’ll do it for you!
+If you are not sure about your results, contact us as we are keen to learn about your projects and very passionate about estimating dredging production.
+If that is still too much work, provide us with the required input data and we will do it all for you!